-We leave Arequipa at 8:30 am and about two hours later we start walking at an elevation of 5200 m.
+We leave Arequipa at 8:30 am and about two hours later we start walking at an elevation of 5.050 meters.
 After about two hours we reach Base Camp, at about 5.400 meters, set up camp, and walk up to the pass above (another 120 meters higher) to get accustomed to the altitude.
 Temperatures here range from +5 to -15 degrees Celsius.

 We start the climb to the summit at around 2:30 am, after a warming cup of coca tea.
 We climb up to the first pass, cross the north face of Angel (usually snow-covered), from where the city of Arequipa can be seen.
 We then ascend the south face of Fatima, cross another short stretch of snow, and make the final climb to the summit of Chachani.
 The ascent takes 5-6 hours, and the ascent back to base camp 2-3 hours.
 We leave most of the equipment at base camp, and only take a light pack on the ascent.
 At base camp we pack up camp and descend to where the transportation is waiting for us.
 We will be back in Arequipa between 2:00 and 3:00 pm.

 Group Tour (2-6 Persons) = 170 USD per Person

 -Tents, mattresses, cooking equipment, sleeping bag etc.